 To sum it up, the Galaxy A02s isn't a particularly interesting phone, but if you're looking for a device in the vicinity of $100, it gets the job done.

-There are a lot of exciting models to choose from in Samsung's 2021 Galaxy A portfolio.
-For my money, I would go with the Galaxy A52 5G.
-It has a sublime 120Hz AMOLED screen, powerful hardware with 5G connectivity, microSD slot, standout cameras, and stellar battery life with 25W fast charging.
-You also get IP67 dust and water resistance, monthly updates, and three guaranteed Android version updates.
+There are a lot of exciting models to choose from in Samsung's Galaxy A portfolio.
+For my money, I would go with the Galaxy A53 5G.
+It has a sublime 120Hz AMOLED screen, powerful hardware with 5G connectivity, microSD slot, standout cameras, and large 500mAh battery with 25W fast charging.
+You also get IP67 dust and water resistance, monthly updates, and four guaranteed Android version updates.